-Of course, the downside amongst it all is always going to be cost, yet anything worth having is not going to be free.
+Of course, the downside of it all is always going to be cost, yet anything worth having is not going to be free.
 And like Paul told Ed after he bought knock-off AirPods, buy cheap, buy twice.

 No-one wants to buy twice.
 Here are the key signs that the agency you’re talking to are worth the investment.

-It’s essential for any marketing agency to understand the challenges that you are facing as well as the goals you would like to achieve to create an effective marketing strategy for your specific business.
+It’s essential for any marketing agency to understand the challenges that you are facing, as well as the goals you would like to achieve to create an effective marketing strategy for your specific business.

-It can be very difficult for business owners to criticise their own business as they have a personal connection with it, a marketing agency can provide a fresh outside perspective on what you can improve and aid you in doing that.
+It can be very difficult for business owners to criticise their own business, as they have a personal connection with it.
+A marketing agency can provide a fresh, exterior perspective on what you can improve, and aid you in doing so.

 Having a specific individual or a couple of people on a team that you solely correspond with can ensure you have good chemistry and rapport with an agency.

-If you don’t communicate with your agency then you will quickly find that you’re spending a lot more money than anticipated as extra hours will be billed if significant alterations have to be made.
+If you don’t communicate with your agency, then you will quickly find that you’re spending a lot more money than anticipated, as extra hours will be billed if significant alterations have to be made.
 Consulting you about any major implementations should be standard procedure.

 It is also good to know that your agency can communicate well internally as well.
 There’s nothing more frustrating than feeling like you are constantly repeating yourself to different people and never being heard.

 Your agency also needs to know your USPs and should be planning to capitalise on them the best that they can, after all this will be the thing that makes you stand out.
 No one should be left wondering how or why you’re different or what you do.

-Above all it’s important that your agency is the best fit for you and aligns with your values.
+Above all else, it’s important that your agency is the best fit for you and aligns with your values.
 When you know, you’ll know.

 Take us for example, we’re great, but don’t just take our word for it take theirs.